AhmedMohammed4/AhmedMohammed4/README.md

 ## Objective

-I am passionate about cybersecurity and driven to make a meaningful impact in the field.
-My goal is to leverage my technical skills and knowledge to transition into a Security Operations Center (SOC) as a Tier 1 Analyst, where I can contribute to safeguarding critical systems and data while advancing my expertise in cybersecurity.
+I am passionate about cybersecurity and driven to make a meaningful impact.
+I aim to leverage my technical skills and knowledge to transition into a Security Operations Center (SOC) as a Tier 1 Analyst, where I can contribute to safeguarding critical systems and data while advancing my expertise in cybersecurity.

 ## Skills